edgedb/easy-edgedb/chapter2/index.md

 EdgeDB tells us the exact problem here:

 ```
-QueryError: operator '+' cannot be applied to operands of type 'std::str' and 'std::int64'
+error: operator '+' cannot be applied to operands of type 'std::str' and 'std::int64'
+  ┌─ query:1:8
+  │
+1 │ SELECT '9' + 9;
-Hint: Consider using an explicit type cast or a conversion function.
+  │        ^^^^^^^ Consider using an explicit type cast or a conversion function.

 ```

 And to fix it, just use the angle brackets: